Ghow Swamp: Description

-Kow Swamp lies in the Murray River valley, about 4.5 km west of the town of Gunbower and 3 km south of the town of Leitchville and also the Murray River, in the Shire of Campaspe.
-Its name comes from the Aboriginal word Ghow which refers to the white gypsum soil found at the swamp.
-It is a popular site for recreational fishing.
+The Ghow Swamp lies in the Murray River valley, approximately 4.5 km west of the town of Gunbower and 3 km south of the town of Leitchville and also the Murray River, in the Shire of Campaspe.
 Approximately 7 km in length and 4 km in width, the lake has a circumference of 15 km.
+In the late 19th century Ghow Swamp was managed by local irrigation trusts for off-river storage.
+In 1900, the capacity was increased to 51730 ML.
+The Torrumbarry Weir and associated channels were completed in 1923 that provided gravity supply to the reservoir.
+Remodelling works were completed in the 1960s.